At Metro Waste, the health and safety of our employees, customers and communities is our highest priority.

 March 19, 2020:

 We are doing our best to take care of our customers and minimize any service disruptions.
 The recent surge in residential waste volume and the unique challenges we face creates the need for potential changes to our services in some communities, including:

 - Only collecting trash and recycling that is contained in your cart.
-For customers who have yet to recieve their carts, we will accept waste placed in bags only, not exceeding 50 pounds.
+For customers who have yet to receive their carts, we will accept waste placed in bags only, not exceeding 20 pounds.

-- Suspending yard and/or bulk waste pickups to prioritize residential collection.
+- Suspending bulk waste pickups to prioritize residential collection

 For once-weekly trash customers, you may still have a 30-gallon personal container with bagged trash.